 An undeveloped park consisting of 8.4 acres along Sycamore and Cypress drives and Dieble Creek in southeastern Rolla.

-Tory Park, located on Tory Drive in northeastern Rolla, is over 6 acres in size, with a softball field, basketball court, and football/soccer field.
+Tory Park, located on Tory Drive in northeastern Rolla, is over 3 acres in size.

 Town & Country Park